Dubai. Ultra-modern metropolis, it’s a little overwhelming to say the least. It’s a city full of superlatives, supercars and super-high buildings.

 For a more polished experience, check out the Souk Madinat Jumeriah, which has been designed in the style of an old authentic Arabian marketplace.
 Explore lanes upon lanes lined with stalls selling jewellery, art and other trinkets.
 It’s the perfect place to grab a last-minute gift such as your loved ones name written in a beautiful Arabic bracelet or a traditional gold Arabic coffee pot.

-No prizes for guess what Dubai’s number one visitor attraction is!
-At a huge 456 meters above sea leave, the observation tower, at the top, Burj Khalifa is the number one attraction and best way to see the city, Tom Hanks style!
+No prizes for guessing what Dubai’s number one visitor attraction is!
+At a huge 456 meters above sea leave, the observation tower, at the top, Burj Khalifa is the number one attraction and best way to see the city, Tom Cruise style!

 Step inside the high-speed elevator for your daily head rush and be transported to the entry point, level 124.
 After you have taken your time on this level, you can move up to another level.
 Level 148 – this is home to the world’s highest observation deck and outdoor terrace sitting at a huge 555 meters high!
-At the top opens from 5.30am daily & you can pre-book online, through travel agencies or even at Dubai kiosks at the major malls (Dubai Mall is right next to the Burj Khalifa).
+At the top opens from 5.30am daily & you can pre-book online.

 7. Beach and Pool action